wbossw/wbossw/README.md

 ### Secur0 Bug Bounty Recognition

-🏅 **Achievement:** Valid Vulnerability Report
+🏅 **Achievement:** ### High Severity Race Condition — QryptLab Vulnerability Disclosure

 📅 **Year:** 2026

-🛡️ Recognition awarded after responsibly reporting a valid security vulnerability through the Secur0 Bug Bounty Program, contributing to the identification and remediation of a security issue.
+🛡️ Certificate awarded for the responsible disclosure of a **High Severity Race Condition** affecting the QryptLab platform.
+The vulnerability allowed concurrent requests to bypass the intended application logic, potentially resulting in unauthorized actions.
+The finding was responsibly disclosed through the Bug Bounty program and successfully validated by the security team.

 </td>